ps-george/FPGA-lab-EIE1/Stopwatch/README.md

   3. A block which is able to count to 9999 in [binary-coded-decimal](http://en.wikipedia.org/wiki/Binary-coded_decimal).
   4. A block to handle the push-button functionality and state machine.

+#### 1. A block which generates a tick signal within 1% of the desired frequency.